tariq7299/final-project-cs50/frontend/public/to-do.md

 ## GLOBAL
 - Add login and register page
+-

+## routes.vue
+- Change routes.vue to index.js
 ## MonthTimeFram
 - Remove async and await from mounted() {} @#
 - Choose the last/current year of User's spendings by default from the select input
 - Change the years drop down and make more user friendly
 - Remove the input argument 'selectYear' fetchMonths(selectYear), and instead rely on v-model version of "selectedYear" @#
+- Change the "MonthTimeFrame" to somthing good
+- Make the  most recent month and most_recent_year be calculated in backend